 One or maybe all of our three cats recently started urinating outside of the litter box.
 It started after my husband built an elaborate, decorated cabinet for the litter box in the living room.

 Now either one or all of the cats are urinating on the sofas across from the cabinet.
 What can we do to stop this?

 Angry Cats Creating Increasingly Dirty, Evil, Nasty, Terrible Stains

 Well, A.C.C.I.D.E.N.T.S., although your new cabinet may be lovely to look at, it is not a good litter box housing solution for a number of reasons.

 Cats prefer eliminating in places where they don’t feel they can be ambushed or trapped.
 They can’t see if other animals are lurking outside the litter box cabinets ready to pounce.

 Your cats are choosing to urinate on the sofas because these are areas where they feels safe.
 They have a perfect view of the living room and can see and escape from any potential threats.

 Another reason cabinets don’t do well doubling as litter box enclosures is smell.
-Cats have highly developed sense of smell, and they find litter box odors offensive.
+Cats have a highly developed sense of smell, and they find litter box odors offensive.
 Even if the litter boxes are scooped every day, the cabinets retain their odors.

 Instead of hiding the litter box in the cabinet, place several uncovered litter boxes in different locations throughout your house.
-Because you have three cats, ideally there should be four litter boxes, one for each cat plus one extra.
+Because you have three cats, ideally there should be four litter boxes, one for each cat, plus one extra.

 Has your cat ever stopped using their litter box?
 How did you solve the problem?
 Let us know in the comments below!